Corporate Wellness Plans

-If you are unhappy with your life and feel like your trading your time for a paycheck, that the idea of retiring when your 65 when your in your golden years is the way to go, then perhaps entrepreneurship is not something you should consider.
+If you are unhappy with your life and feel like you're trading your time for a paycheck, that the idea of retiring when you're 65 when you're in your golden years is the way to go, then perhaps entrepreneurship is not something you should consider.

 If the idea of retiring old, rather then young seems to make more logical sense and want to know how you have that option as well.